List of islands in the Pacific Ocean

 The islands in the Pacific Ocean are categorized into three major island groups: Melanesia, Micronesia, and Polynesia.
 Depending on the context, the term Pacific Islands may refer to one of several concepts: (1) those Pacific islands whose people have Austronesian origins, (2) the Pacific islands once or currently colonized after 1500 CE, (3) the geographical region of Oceania, or (4) any island located in the Pacific Ocean.
+Inhabitants of the Pacific islands are known as Pacific Islanders.

 This list of islands in the Pacific Ocean is organized by archipelago or political boundary.
 In order to keep this list of moderate size, the more complete lists for countries with large numbers of small or uninhabited islands have been hyperlinked.

 Name ambiguity and groupings

 A commonly applied biogeographic definition includes islands with oceanic geology that lie within Melanesia, Micronesia, Polynesia and the eastern Pacific (also known as the southeastern Pacific).
 These are usually considered to be the "Tropical Pacific Islands".
 In the 1990s, ecologists Dieter Mueller-Dombois and Frederic Raymond Fosberg broke the Tropical Pacific Islands up into the following subdivisions: